 Topics covered will include:

-At the end of the activity, the learner should be able to:
+At the conclusion of this event, learners will be able to: